lowweihong/lowweihong.github.io/index.md

 ## Education

+- **Master of Science** - Georgia Tech (Atlanta) Current student in masters of sciences in computer sciences, specialising in machine learning.
+Expected graduation end of year 2025.

-- **Graduate Exchange Program** - Charles University (Prague):
+- **Undergraduate Exchange Program** - Charles University (Prague):
-  I studied abroad for a year in the top university of KAIST in South-Korea, where I specialized in *Machine-Learning*.
+  I studied abroad for a semester in the top university of KAIST in South-Korea, where I specialized in *Machine-Learning*.
 I completed my initial background with skills in *Deep-Learning*, NLP, Computer Vision as well as Search-Based Algorithms.

 - **Bachelor of Science** - Nanyang Technological University (Singapore):
   I graduated from Nanyang Technological University Singapore in May 2018, majoring in *Mathematics* and *Economics*.